Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 - Easy spaghetti straps

-This second way of sewing a mitered corner gives you perfect corners that are also more secure than the first method.
+This second method of sewing a mitered corner gives you perfect corners that are also more secure than the first method.
 In fact the only difference between these two is the additional stitch that makes the corner more secure (and sometimes a little neater).
 This little seam also helps the finished product look professional and clean!
 And these are the reasons this is the preferred method for a lot of people instead of the first method, when finishing corners on napkins, table cloths, table runners, quilts and more.

 In case you missed that tutorial, there’s also a third method for sewing mitered corners, using bias tape.
 You can check out the tutorial here!
 With all methods, I advise you practice on a strip of scrap fabric before applying the technique to a sewing project.